-C.15.2.15 Service Boxes
+C.16.2.16 Service Boxes

-Service boxes shall be cast iron with a 25 mm upper section and shall have stainless steel rods and cotter pins.
+Service boxes shall be cast iron with a minimum 25 mm upper section and shall have stainless steel rods and cotter pins.
 Service boxes shall be adjustable to between 1.8 metres and 2.1 metres to suit service depths.
+If an extension is required, threaded couplings must be used, set screws couplings are not acceptable.